 275.5 WR Tower (junction-TRRA)

 East Alton to Wann: 1 track, unsignaled.

-Wann to WR Tower: 2 tracks, paired track.
+Wann to Lenox: 2 tracks, paired track.
 West track: signaled southbound only.
 East track: CTC in use.

 This line is being upgraded for high speed operation, resulting in some changes.